Don't Trip Yourself up While Buying your Home

-Don't take your accounts to a new bank or move around your cash.
-While the lender reviews your loan package, you will likely be asked to provide bank statements for the last few months for your checking and savings accounts, money market funds and other liquid assets.
-To eliminate fraud, lenders require a clear and consistent picture of how you earn your living and where any additional wealth comes from.
-Switching banks or transferring finances to another account - for whatever purpose - could hinder the documentation of your accounts.
+Don't switch your accounts to a new bank or move around your money.
+While the lending institution considers your mortgage loan package, you will probably be asked to submit bank statements for the last few months for your checking accounts, savings accounts, money market accounts and other liquid finances.
+To detect potential fraud, most lending institutions need detailed paperwork to determine the source of all cash.
+Switching banks or moving finances to another account - for whatever reason - may make it difficult for your lender to document your funds.

 Pacific Loan Brokers can walk you through the pitfalls of getting a mortgage.
-Give us a call: 877-310-6200.
+Call us: 877-310-6200.